bonsa/AngularJSSpringBootApp/README.md

 npm install -g bower

-And then you will be able to install your dependencies by entering the following command:
+And then you will be able to install your dependencies by entering the following commands:

 cd ./src/main/resources/static